biinnnggggg/trace-racer/README.md

 ```

-4. The render output should be saved as `data/output.png`.
-5. The render log should be saved as `main.log`
+2. The render output should be saved as `data/output.png` and render log can be found in `main.log`

 ## Upcoming features